Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Neural network-based characterization of water storage

-where $\epsilon^A$ and $\epsilon^B$ represent independent zero-mean Gaussian random variables. $|X|_{\max}$ is the maximum absolute value of $X$.
+where $\epsilon^A$ and $\epsilon^B$ represent independent zero-mean Gaussian random variables, and $|X|_{\max}$ is the maximum absolute value of $X$.
 The two noise components correspond to additive white noise and amplitude-related noise, respectively, contributing to a diverse range of noise levels.
-By adjusting $A$ and $B$ within the intervals $[0.05, 2]$ per cent and $[0, 2]$ per cent, respectively, wide noise variations are introduced.
+This decomposition is motivated by practical considerations: in datasets with large dynamic range, a pure white-noise model disproportionately affects weaker signals while leaving stronger signals largely unperturbed.
+By including an amplitude-related term, the noise level scales with the signal, producing a more realistic distribution across all traces.
+While the additive component can be estimated from the data, the amplitude-dependent component cannot be robustly inferred.
+Therefore, parameters $A$ and $B$ are varied over wide intervals ($A \in [0.05,2]\%$, $B \in [0,2]\%$) to explore different noise conditions.

+The seismic measurements were recorded continuously, but each source excitation produced a 3-second-long data segment, which was downloaded from the recorders based on microsecond-accurate, GPS-timed source initiations.
+For the neural network input, a 0.35-second window was extracted from both field and simulated data.
+This duration ensures that all significant wave reflections and late arrivals have attenuated to negligible amplitudes, preventing artificial truncation of energy and allowing each trace to end near zero amplitude.

-As discussed in Section \ref{sec:meas}, the field data was measured for 3 seconds.
-We estimated the standard deviation of the Gaussian white noise component by analyzing the measured data within a time window spanning from 1 second to 2 seconds.
-Subsequently, we compared this estimated value to the maximum amplitudes observed in the traces.
-This gave an approximation of the noise level in the real data ($A_{\rm{meas}}\approx 0.4$) per cent and the applied noise levels in model (\ref{eq:noisemodel}) covers such value.
-The selection for parameter $B$ interval is arbitrary.
+After the waves produced by the seismic source have attenuated, we estimated the standard deviation of the Gaussian white noise component by analyzing a time window between 1 and 2 seconds.
+Comparing the estimated noise amplitude to peak signal amplitudes yielded an approximate noise level of $A_{\rm meas} \approx 0.4\%$.

 In order to obtain a source-independent inversion, we use a deconvolution operation to remove the effect of the seismic source time function \cite{Lee:2003si}.
-We transform the transient signals to the frequency domain and use data from a reference point, which is an additional receiver (see Fig. \ref{fig:graph}), as the system response function.
-This allows us to change the original observation model (Eq. (\ref{eq:obsm})) with a new formulation
+We transform the transient signals to the frequency domain and use data from a reference receiver (see Fig.~\ref{fig:graph}) as the system response function.
+This allows us to rewrite the observation model (Eq.~\ref{eq:obsm}) as